Welcome to the Department of Biology

 • Texas A&M University • University of Nebraska

-• University of Minnesota • University of Auckland – New Zealand
+• Montana State University • University of Auckland - New Zealand

 Biology at UNI Offers Students a Wide Array of Out of Classroom Possibilities